mdneuzerling/mdneuzerling.com/content/post/2026-01-04-death-taxes-and-tech-workers-hounding-you-to-raise-a-ticket/index.md

 I rolled out a small-scale ticketing system recently for my team.
 Here are some thoughts.

-# Tickets make work scalable
+# Tickets exist to make work scalable

 There is always a default workflow system: you tap someone on the shoulder, or message them through Slack/Teams/Skype/IRC, and say "Hey, you got a second?".
 In the absence of any ticketing system --- and often in spite of any ticketing system --- people will revert to this approach.
 It's quick and easy.